-Wood visited Cunliffe in the Lake District and toured the hills, soaking up locations and shooting off a roll of pictures of one particularly amiable postman whom they found up a lonely valley running errands for his customers.
-Wood was a veteran of the Magic Roundabout, The Herbs, The Wombles and Paddington Bear and he had just set up his own company, Woodland Animations, and now he agreed to turn the stories into 15-minute films for the BBC.
+Ivor Wood visited Cunliffe in the Lake District and toured the hills, soaking up locations and shooting off a roll of pictures of one particularly amiable postman whom they found up a lonely valley running errands for his customers.
+Wood was a veteran of the Magic Roundabout, The Herbs, The Wombles and Paddington Bear and he had just set up his own company, Woodland Animations.
+Now he agreed to turn Cunliffe’s stories into 15-minute films for the BBC.

 And when he told Cunliffe that he needed to buy the rights to his creation before he could sink all this money into the production, Cunliffe thought that sounded sensible enough.
 He agreed that Woodland Animations could make films and produce merchandise, while he would still have the right to produce books providing they included illustrations based on Wood’s puppets.
 Cunliffe felt a little odd to think that he wouldn’t own Pat any more, but he had created him.
 No one could take that away from him.
 At least, that was what he thought then.